zhayuyang/Better-Fishing/README.md

-# Survival-pack
+# Better fishing
-A survival pack for minecraft(more recipes)
+A datapack for minecraft(aabout fishing)